leggiand/PiroJet/README.md

 mkdir "$ZSH_CUSTOM/plugins/pirojet"
 wget "https://github.com/leggiand/PiroJet/raw/main/spaceship/pirojet.plugin.zsh" -O "$ZSH_CUSTOM/plugins/pirojet/pirojet.plugin.zsh"
 ```
-then add pirojet to your plugins in .zshrc
+then add 'pirojet' to your plugins in .zshrc

 *now you can use the pirojet section in spaceship*